seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Explain your SELENUIM test case design process
 Our design process to create and execute tests on [`https://www.ebay.com/`](https://www.ebay.com/), was to come up with 8 different functionalities of the application (What a customer/user would do on the site), which were:

 1. Sort Search Results:
+2. View Product Details:
+3. Add Item to Watchlist:
+4. Purchase Item:
+5. Manage Account Settings:
+6. Create and Manage a Saved Search:
+7. Click on the "Sign up" link. - Alex
+8. Click on the "Sign In" link. - Alex

+# Explain the use of assertions and checkpoints
+During the development of the Selenium tests we all used Assertions and Checkpoints to check the scripts to see if they match the expected value.
+The reason we use assertions and checkpoints is to validate the correctness of the application's behavior/look and ensure that it meets the requirements of what we want.
+This allows for testers to automatically verify the output of tests and detect any deviations from expected behavior/look.

+- We mainly used assertions for checking a single value to see if it matches what we expected.
+- And we mainly used checkpoints to identify the content of the page visually, as it uses Image processing and AI to compare the entire page image to the reference image

+# how did you test each functionaity with different test data

+1. Sort Search Results:
     - Test functionalities: